Artwork by Robert Hoover

 "French socks latest cut, sexy stockings for your butt!" student Andrey recites into the drizzle, helping Professor Nikolai Vassilievich arrange listless bunches of carrots for display on the stone counter.
 Nikolai Vassilievich guards Andrey's wallet while Andrey heads for an inconspicuous place at the market fringes to relieve himself.
 Drinking moonshine to get warm, they count their gain in inflated millions, munch the carrots, shoo mongrels from under the stalls, and never talk about the university.

 At summer solstice, however, the learner and the learned meet in a short circuit at the State Examination.
-Andrey feigns due awe of Nikolai Vassilievich of course, but, mumbling unintelligibly as he does, Andrey still knows for sure that his mark will not quite exactly mirror the fact that he has neither opened any book on the course programme nor seen the professor doing his main job at the pulpit, his silver tongue pouring out undiluted Middle English to the drowsing audience, too recently weaned from Mother Goose to be able to partake of swiche licour.
+Andrey feigns due awe of Nikolai Vassilievich of course, but, mumbling unintelligibly as he does, Andrey still knows for sure his mark will not quite exactly mirror the fact that he has neither opened any book on the course programme nor seen the professor doing his main job at the pulpit, his silver tongue pouring out undiluted Middle English to the drowsing audience, too recently weaned from Mother Goose to be able to partake of swiche licour.

 Sighing, Nikolai Vassilievich scribbles "satisfactory" into Andrey's record book.
 After all, in the domain of cutting edge Ukrainian market folklore, Andrey is far more proficient than Nikolai Vassilievich will ever be.
 If Andrey, in his turn, were ever to examine Nikolai Vassilievich in retail practice, the professor's mark would inevitably be "poor."
 In Donetsk, the ability to tell Pushkin from Gogol, Shakespeare from Chaucer, or sinus from logarithm is rather a handicap than a privilege.
 Such details put one at a tangent to the central focus of survival.